National Wrestling Hall of Fame

 The museum features the John T. Vaughan Hall of Honors, where the greatest names in wrestling are recognized, including iconic granite plaques presented to Distinguished Members.

-The museum has interactive exhibits and electronic kiosks, as well as the opportunity to watch NCAA Championship matches from the 1930s to present day, and houses the largest collection of wrestling artifacts and memorabilia in the world.
+The museum has interactive exhibits and electronic kiosks, as well as the opportunity to watch NCAA Championship matches from the 1930s to the present day, and houses the largest collection of wrestling artifacts and memorabilia in the world.

 National Wrestling Hall of Fame Dan Gable Museum